 _ that comes later will be considered part of the title.

 [[post-slug .btn.btn-info _blank]] [[http://fplanque.com .text-warning _blank text three]] `((#anchor _top link words))`

 Specifying a Link Title / Link Text

-The link title is optional (see below).
-You can add an explicit link title after the destination (separate with space).
+The link title is/text to display optional (see below).
+You can add an explicit text to display after the destination (separate with space).
 For example:

 [[wiki-links-plugin text one]]will create a link like this: text one